 So you’re stuck where you are.
 Literally.
 No need to give up, there are things you can do to make yourself more visible, even if your office location isn’t.

-1. Get creative with your signage.
+1. Get creative with your dental office signage.
 Dr. Charley Varipapa once had an office where the signage could only be a certain height off the ground, as per municipal regulations.
 Unfortunately, that limitation severely restricted the visibility of his signage to drive-by traffic.
 So Charley trucked in a load of soil and “raised” the ground.
 Problem solved.

 Another office found their signage was blocked to northbound traffic by the neighbor’s trees.
 They asked the neighbor if they could remove the trees (at the doctors cost) and then planted new trees in a more strategic location.
 Both parties were happy with the result.
 Don’t assume you can’t do anything – sometimes all you have to do is ask!

-2. Make yourself visible with dental marketing.
+2. Make yourself visible with dental advertising.
 So what if your practice is in a small town miles from your target patient demographic – don’t give up!
 Create “visibility” with radio, television, print, direct mail and web.
 Develop a marketing position for your practice by telling patients how you’re worth the drive.
 Draw attention to the negative (you know they’re already thinking it) and make it a positive!

-3. Market to the demographics that live in your area.You want to do fee for service dentistry but you live in a community with highly skilled blue collar workers who rely on their insurance.
+3. Market to the demographics that live in your area.You want to do fee-for-service dentistry but you live in a community with highly skilled blue collar workers who rely on their insurance.
 Don’t resign yourself to a life of silver fillings and crown of the year patients just yet.
 Instead, change your message.
 Imagine a postcard with side-by-side images of an ugly silver filling and a composite filling, captioned “what your insurance covers” and “healthier, and only $100 more.”
 Show patients what a small difference there really is for significantly better care.
 Build value.

 Clearly, location has far more impact on your marketing than you might have realized.
 The next time your real estate agent preaches “location, location, location!” you’ll have a better appreciation for the statement!